bfirner/setup-guide/SystemSetup.md

 After you have the software set up on the server (see the Infrastructure guide), follow these steps to get the sensor data working.
-I will put the ip address of the server as "<server ip>", but you should insert your own server's ip address (or localhost if you are setting up the system on your own computer).
+I will put the ip address of the server as "< server ip >", but you should insert the ip address of your own (or localhost if you are setting up the system on your own computer).

 Verify that the aggregator is running
 =====================================